doitintl/iris3/README.md

     - What projects to include.
 (The default is all projects in the organization.)
     - A prefix for all label keys (so, if the prefix is `xyz`, labels will look like `xyz_name` etc.)
     - Whether to copy all labels from the project into resources in the project.
     - Whether the Cloud Scheduler cron job should label all types of resources.
-(If so, Iris must scan *all* resources in all projects, which we avoid by default); or just the types that need it (Cloud SQL and Disks).
+        - If True, then on cron job, Iris scans and labels *all* resources in all projects
             - Setting this to `True` may be useful for a first run, to label existing resources.
+        - If False, then on cron job, Iris labels just the types that need it, because they cannot be labeled in full on-event
+            (Cloud SQL and Disks).
+    - You can also change the secret token for PubSub here.
+        - The security this provides is real, particularly if your GCP project is secure, but not strong.

 * `app.yaml` lets you configure App Engine.
 See App Engine documentation.
-  * You can also change the secret token for PubSub here.

 * See the `-c` switch on `deploy.sh` discussed in ["Deployment" above](#deployment) for disabling the on-event labeling and using only Cloud  Scheduler cron.
 * `cron.yaml` lets you change the timing for the Cloud Scheduler scheduled labelings.